When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Duplo Shadow Theater

-Younger children deserve some LEGO building ideas of their own, and we are huge fans of this LEGO Duplo shadow theater.
+Younger children deserve some cool projects too.
+We are huge fans of this Duplo shadow theater.

 Duplo Animals

-You don’t need to have an extensive collection of Duplo bricks to make these basic animals.
+You don’t need a massive collection of Duplo bricks to make these animals.

 Simple Dinosaur

-For younger children who are too old for Duplo, but are still new to LEGO, this basic dragon project is ideal.
+For kids who have graduated from Duplo but are still new to standard LEGO, this basic dragon/dinosaur project is ideal.

-While the eye bricks are a nice detail, it does not matter if your child doesn’t have any of them.
-You can swap out a plain color brick and still have an excellent dinosaur toy creation.
+The printed eye bricks add nice detail, but don’t worry if you don’t have them.
+You can swap in a plain colored brick and still have an excellent dinosaur toy.

 Rainbow

-Near the beginning of this video, there is a useful piece showing the colors, shapes, and sizes of the bricks you need.
-It also shows how many of each brick you need.
+At the beginning of this video, there is a helpful breakdown of the colors, shapes, and quantities of bricks required.

 Dragon

-Moving on from the dinosaur, this LEGO dragon building idea introduces how to use bricks to add fun details, such as the flames coming from its mouth.
+Moving on from the dinosaur, this dragon build introduces new ways to use bricks for detail, like the flames shooting from its mouth.

-The video clearly lays out each step and moves slowly enough for a child to follow along, without the need for repeated stopping and starting.
+The video lays out each step clearly and moves slowly enough for a child to follow along without constantly hitting pause.

 Hospital Complete With Interior